 Flirt poles or sticks are also great tools for teaching your dog to release its jaws.
 These toys also help you reinforce commands to drop something while providing playtime that will keep your dog occupied.

-These types of games can teach a Rottweiler appropriate boundaries that will reduce the chances of inappropriate biting.
-A well-adjusted dog is one that is less likely to end up involved in bite incidents.
+These games can teach appropriate Rottweiler boundaries that will reduce the chances of inappropriate biting.
+A well-adjusted dog is less likely to end up involved in bite incidents.